-The process for investing in the Westpac Active Series is set out in the PDS.
-Application moneys are paid into a non-interest bearing bank account upon receipt and applied to the relevant funds in accordance with the trust deed.
+Further information on how to invest in the Westpac Active Series is set out in the PDS.

+Application moneys are paid into a non-interest bearing bank account upon receipt and applied to the relevant funds in accordance with the Trust Deed.